-Excessive job search requirements waste time and effort and impose burdens on employers devote most of their time to policing unrealistic benefit requirements and managing pointless activities such as Work for the Dole.
+Excessive job search requirements waste time and effort and impose burdens on employers delp unfair waste of time devote most of their time to policing unrealistic benefit requirements and managing pointless activities such as Work for the Dole.

 People on unemployment payments want to find employment: in the absence of job search requirements during lockdowns many still applied for jobs and sought help from employment services.